SolidOS/solidos/README.md

 ###### Debugging solid-panes using Solid Pane Tester

 The [Solid Pane Tester](https://github.com/solid/solid-panes#development) is a powerful setup for developing the full stack, from rdflib, to solid-ui, to solid-panes, to mashlib, to node-solid-server.
 If you are just developing a pane then you will probably find the [Solid Pane Tester](https://github.com/solid/solid-panes#development) more useful.
-There, you will be able to see the effect of your changes in 5 seconds, whereas a full recompile takes more like 5 minutes.
+There, you will be able to see the effect of your changes in 5 seconds, whereas a full recompile takes more than 5 minutes.
 You can also just run the pane tester within this repository, at workspaces/solid-panes/dev/.

 ###### Debugging solid-ui using Storybook